isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 .. note::

-   Even though it is not required to include the ``ha-server-name`` user context parameters in the branch servers, we recommend including them.
-The servers fetch all leases from the partners during the database synchronization.
-If the subnets are not explicitly associated with the relationship, the branch server inserts all fetched leases from the central server (including those from other relationships) into its database.
-Specifying ``ha-server-name`` parameter for each configured subnet in the branch server guarantees that only the leases belonging to its relationship are inserted into the branch server's database.
+   Even though it is possible to omit the ``ha-server-name`` user context parameters in the branch servers, we recommend including them.
+The servers fetch all leases from the partners during the database synchronization; if the subnets are not explicitly associated with the relationship, the branch server inserts all fetched leases from the central server (including those from other relationships) into its database.
+Specifying the ``ha-server-name`` parameter for each configured subnet in the branch server guarantees that only the leases belonging to its relationship are inserted into the branch server's database.

 .. note::

-   The peer names in the branch servers must match the peer names in the respective central server's relationships because these names are used for signaling between the HA partners.
+   The peer names in the branch servers must match the peer names in the respective central server's relationships, because these names are used for signaling between the HA partners.